gsurma/jetson/README.md

 <img src="assets/training_progress.jpg">

-Finally, we can test the model against the test set before we proceed to the real-world testing.
+Finally, we can check the model against the test set before we proceed to the real-world testing.
 <br>
 <img src="assets/test_example.png" width=300>
 <br>